-ne oof the greatest contributors to a show is also one of the least visible: the music director.
+ne of the greatest contributors to a show is also one of the least visible: the music director.
 Whether hidden in the “pit” or tucked behind scenery, this member of the creative team is charged not only with conducting the orchestra or band during performances, but also guiding all musical aspects of the show.
 From the way Curly sings the opening lyrics of “Oh, What a Beautiful Mornin’” to the driving percussion of “Born to Hand Jive,” each musical moment is carefully crafted by the music director.

 Staffer Emily Dew sat down with music director Jeffrey Childs – whose credits here include The 25th Annual Putnam County Spelling Bee, Oklahoma!, Grease, and The World Goes ‘Round (for which he won both a Drammy and a Portland Area Musical Theatre Award) – for a quick Q&A exploring the player behind the piano: